DCC-EX/mkdocs-test/docs/products/ex-sensorcam/02-ex-sensor-manual.md

 ### 9.1 Overview

-The sensorCAM monitors up to 80 small square images (virtual sensors) each consisting of 16 pixels(4x4) the coordinates of which relate to the row/column of the top left pixel.
-The top left pixel of the QVGA(240x320) image is an r,c coordinate of 0,0.
+The sensorCAM monitors up to 80 small square images (virtual sensors) each consisting of 16 pixels (4x4) the coordinates of which relate to the row/column of the top left pixel.
+The top left pixel of the QVGA (240x320) image is an r,c coordinate of 0,0.
 Sensors with coordinate 0,0 are considered "undefined".
 Sensors are electrically "noisy", so much effort was applied to avoid noise trips.

-After boot-up, every virtual sensor is imaged and a Sensor_ref[] recorded.
+After boot-up, every virtual sensor is imaged and a Sensor_ref[ ] recorded.
 This is a ONE frame grab as a first guess.
 All sensors should preferably be **un-occupied at boot up**.
 If not, the user will have to manually take reference grabs at an appropriate time using the '**r%%**' commands.
-The'**r%%**' also triggers an IMMEDIATE start of a 3.2sec average Ref for S%%.'**r00**' triggers a 1 frame reference refresh for ALL sensors but also starts the auto reference process, as does **r%%**.
+The '**r%%**' also triggers an IMMEDIATE start of a 3.2sec average Ref for S%%. '**r00**' triggers a 1 frame reference refresh for ALL sensors but also starts the auto reference process, as does **r%%**.
 The latest version, at boot-up, commences regular averaged reference updates assuming all unoccupied.
 If an "occupied" state occurs during the averaging, the averaged ref. is rejected.

-Every 100mSec the sensor pixels are decoded from the RGB565 QVGA image(2 byte) into RGB666 3 byte format and compared with the reference sensor image(in *Sensor_ref[]*) for changes.
+Every 100mSec the sensor pixels are decoded from the RGB565 QVGA image(2-byte) into RGB666 3-byte format and compared with the reference sensor image (in *Sensor_ref[]*) for changes.
 To allow for drifting light intensity, *Sensor_ref[]* needs to be periodically updated.
-The automatic updates occur for each enabled sensor(0/1 through 9/7 sequentially, each using a 32 sample average(in ~3.5seconds) and replacing the old Sensor_ref[] provided there were no "trips" of the sensor during the sample period (3.5sec.).
-Hence updates occur only when sensor is UNoccupied, and only once every N*3.5sec.(N being the number of enabled sensors).
+The automatic updates occur for each enabled sensor(0/1 through 9/7 sequentially, each using a 32 sample average (in ~3.5 seconds) and replacing the old Sensor_ref[] provided there were no "trips" of the sensor during the sample period (3.5sec.).
+Hence updates occur only when sensor is UNoccupied, and only once every Nx3.5sec.(N being the number of enabled sensors).
 The brightness sensor(S00) is updated independently every 6.4 seconds with a 64 sample average.
-Each update is flagged to the monitor as it occurs(as"**Ref  $0%%**"$  ).
+Each update is flagged to the monitor as it occurs(as "**Ref 0%%**"  ).
 It is inadvisable to leave a sensor occupied for long periods if best reliability is desired.
 If a sensor is occupied for long periods of drifting illumination, the ref can become out-of-date to an extent that the sensor can remain PERMANENTLY "occupied".
 Manual re-referencing (**r%%**) would become necessary.
 EXRAIL code may accomplish this.

 To detect a "trip" of a sensor, an algorithm evaluates a "difference" score between _Sensor666[]_ and *Sensor_ref[]*.
 The (_bpd_) score is a brightness plus colour-diff sum.
-This (_bpd_) score is compared with the threshold('**t%%**') value.
-If it exceeds the threshold, a flag is set and if after _min2trip_ frames it remains set, then the Sensor "trips".
-It will then fall back (untrip) if _min2trip_ frames go below _threshold_. _min2trip_ is set to 2 by default as 3 will give an extra+100mS delayed response.
-The monitor data stream (scroll) includes the bsNo%%, potential for trip **?-** , the *bpd* score, or actual trip **oo__##**.
+This (_bpd_) score is compared with the _threshold_ ('**t##**') value.
+If it exceeds _threshold_, a flag is set and if after _min2trip_ frames it remains set, then the Sensor "trips".
+It will then fall back (untrip) if _min2trip_ frames go below _threshold_. _min2trip_ is set to 2 by default as 3 will give an extra +100mS delayed response.
+The monitor data stream (scroll) includes the bsNo.%%, potential for trip **?-** , the *bpd* score, or actual trip **oo__##**.
 If a twin (see below) inhibits trip, it indicates this with **?T**.
-Minimum _bpd_ is 32(identical). e.g.(with **t45**) **12:--38--\* 13:?-46-?\* 14:oo50##\* 15:?-53?T\* 16:--35--**\* Only S14 has tripped.
+Minimum _bpd_ is 32(identical).
+e.g.(with **t45**) **12:--38--\* 13:?-46-?\* 14:oo50##\* 15:?-53?T\* 16:--35--\*** Only S14 has tripped.

-A“second opinion” may be used to maintain a quick "trip" with greater reliability.
+A "second opinion" may be used to maintain a quick "trip" with greater reliability.
 This involves setting up a second "twin" sensor adjacent to the primary sensor.
-The primary sensor will only trip if the secondary sensor agrees (e.g.example for S15 above).
-The **i%%,$$** command nominates a twin sensor(S$$) for sensor S%%.
-The(non-00) twin should have a lower bsNo than the primary to avoid extra delay, as they are evaluated in ascending bsNo order.
+The primary sensor will only trip if the secondary sensor agrees (e.g. example for S15 above).
+The '**i%%,$$**' command nominates a twin sensor (S$$) for sensor S%%.
+The (non-S00) twin should have a lower bsNo. than the primary to avoid extra delay, as they are evaluated in ascending bsNo. order.

 As the sensor image suffers from excessive noise at low light levels, another averaging process has been included.
 For bsNo's below 3/0 (parameter _TWOIMAGE_MAXBS_), two consecutive images are averaged to remove noise spikes.
 The effect can be observed if one watches two sensors with the same coordinates but above and below 3/0, and with a suitably low temporary threshold.
-This cutoff point(3/0) can be moved to higher banks as well by editing the *#define TWOIMAGE_MAXBS 030* statement in sensorCAM.ino or configCAM.h
+This cutoff point(3/0) can be moved to higher banks as well by editing the *#define TWOIMAGE_MAXBS 030* statement in _sensorCAM.ino_ or _configCAM.h_

-The sensor size can be padded out(enlarged) with dummy pixels using *#define SEN_SIZE 2* in file configCAM.h
+The sensor size can be padded out(enlarged) with dummy pixels using _#define SEN_SIZE 2_ in file _configCAM.h_

 ### 9.2 Algorithm description

-The algorithm fo r bpd is weighted heavily owards colour changes rather than brightness.
+The algorithm fo r bpd is weighted heavily towards colour changes rather than brightness.
+The default brightness scale factor is set to 3 ('**b10,3**') but can go higher.
 This reduces the sensitivity to mains frequency flicker and drifting light intensity (e.g. daylight).
 The algorithm for comparing colours is somewhat complex and may well be improved in later versions.
-THe focus of detection is changing colours as opposed to changing brightness.
+The focus of detection is changing colours as opposed to changing brightness.
 To this end each sensor (4x4) is divided into four quadrants of rgb colour.
 The colour brightness factor is removed by an algorithm computing the colour ratios r/g g/b b/r in each quadrant.
 These ratios are compared to that of the reference image for changes.
 The process in more detail is as follows:

-Each sensor is split into 4 quadrants(quad), each quad has 4 pixels of 3 colours(48 x 6-bit bytes in total)
+Each sensor is split into 4 quadrants (quad), each quad has 4 pixels of 3 colours (48 x 6-bit bytes in total)

-The sum of all 12 bytes(4\*3) in a quad is found as a quad brightness (4off) and the sum (4) of each colour (rgb) for each quad is found giving a total of 12 colour sums (3 colours \* 4 quads) plus 4 brightness values.
+The sum of all 12 bytes(4x3) in a quad is found as a quad brightness (4 off) and the sum (4) of each colour (rgb) for each quad is found giving a total of 12 colour sums (3 colours x 4 quads) plus 4 brightness values.

- Within each quad, 3 colour ratios are calculated for Red/green green/blue blue/red(largest(*32) divided by smallest(any 0 changed to 1) to give 12 colour ratios, each\>=32 (32 if identical) (placed in array _Cratio[12]_)
+ Within each quad, 3 colour ratios are calculated for Red/green green/blue blue/red(largest(x32) divided by smallest(any 0 changed to 1) to give 12 colour ratios, each \>=32 (32 if identical) (placed in array _Cratio[12]_)

 Compare the values in _Cratio[12]_ with the reference array (precomputed from _Sensor_ref[]_) and find the maximum “_Xratio_” between the two sets of 12 “_Cratios_” using the same formula (giving _Xratios_ of 32 to 2016)

-Set _maxDiff_ to the largest ratio for a sensor from the 12 “_Xratios_”
+Set _maxDiff_ to the largest ratio for a sensor from the 12 "_Xratios_"

-A brightness score is similarly calculated between the full ref. brightness and that for the current sensor using formula 16\*_bright_/_Sen_Brightness_Ref[bsn]_-16.
+A brightness score is similarly calculated between the full ref. brightness and that for the current sensor using formula 16x _bright_/_Sen_Brightness_Ref[bsn]_-16.
 It is scaled to give a value from 0 upwards.
-With _brightSF_=2, a score of 2 represents about 7% brighter so is relatively insensitive.
+With _brightSF_ =2, a score of 2 represents about 7% brighter so is relatively insensitive.
 Code uses int so <=6% difference gives a 0 score.

-The “diff” score(_bpd_) comprises of (_bright_\*_brightSF+maxDiff_)(\>=32) and is weighted towards colour difference+small brightness component(of 2 for 7% change)
+The “diff” score(_bpd_) comprises of (_bright_x_brightSF+maxDiff_) (\>=32) and is weighted towards colour difference+small brightness component (of 2 for 7% change).

 The diff(bpd) is compared to threshold for a decision on trip state.
 If greater than _threshold_, several additional checks are made including requiring 2 consecutive frames to exceed _threshold_, averaging pixels over two frames, and possibly confirmation from a twin sensor.
 These contribute to an additional response time delay (+100mSec).Furthermore the reference image is normally based on a 32 frame average pixel to eliminate any “noise” in the sensor reference itself.